FedericoMazzone/openfhe-statistics/README.md

 # Ranking, Order Statistics, and Sorting under CKKS

 This repository provides a library for performing ranking, order statistics, and sorting operations using the CKKS (Cheon-Kim-Kim-Song) homomorphic encryption scheme.
+Our code is built on top of the OpenFHE library.

 ## Installation (Linux)